 The gallery is open from Tuesday to Sunday from 11 a. m. to 7 p. m.
 (Tuesdays to 9 p. m.)

 I guess by now you’ll be really hungry.
 Let’s get a great lunch right on the Champs Elysées.
 You can either walk there in about 25 minutes; or you take Métro No. 1 (towards La Defense) and get off at Franklin D. Roosevelt station.

-This restaurant, popular with the locals and tourists alike, is a chain serving all sorts of mussels, traditionally with a huge side of fries (actually you can order as many fries as you like – “à volonté”).
+It is a actually a chain serving all sorts of mussels, traditionally with a huge side of fries.
+Actually, you can order as many fries as you like – à volonté.

 Léon de Bruxelles

 63 Avenue Des Champs Elysées

 Phone: +33 – 1 – 42 25 96 16